By James Stevens, Director and Solicitor, Go To Court Lawyers. Last reviewed 15 April 2026.

 Procedures at ACAT

 A person may be represented at an ACAT hearing by a lawyer or an agent, or they may appear on their own behalf.
-If a party is unable to appear in person, then arrangements can be made for a teleconference.
+If a party is unable to appear at the tribunal in person, then arrangements can be made for a teleconference.

 At the hearing, the applicant and the respondent will be asked if they want to add anything further to what has been presented in their application or defence, and then the tribunal will usually hear the matter straight away.
 If the respondent does not appear, orders can be made in their absence.
 Within seven days of the hearing the parties will receive a written notice setting out any orders that have been made.